fshowalter/franksmovielog.com-v1/content/reviews/tucker-and-dale-vs-evil-2010.md

 Such bits prove more cute than clever.
 Disappointing, but they demonstrate the difficulty inherit in the comedic horror genre.
 With everyone playing broad, including the antagonist, the film has become a one-joke movie.
 Thanks to Labine's charismatic performance, said joke still elicits chuckles.

 Despite this underwhelming finale, the film works.
 It elicited some of heartiest and most improbable laughs I've encountered and the romance charmed.
-It's not perfect, but it's close.
+Recommended, provided you're not put off by the over-the-top death scenes.